The Haiti Earthquake: Our Journey With the Haitian People

 Because of strong alliances with partners and organizations, Convoy was one of the first humanitarian aid groups to distribute food to earthquake survivors.
 Within weeks, Convoy distributed millions of meals and installed water purification units in some of the hardest hit areas of Port-au-Prince.

 Convoy has been on the ground and has continued work in Haiti ever since.
-Through the budding Children’s Feeding initiative in Haiti, Convoy of Hope now feeds more than 62,000 children every school day.
+Through the budding Children’s Feeding initiative in Haiti, Convoy of Hope now feeds more than 62,000 children.
 That’s more than 37,000 more than were being fed before the earthquake!

 Convoy has also piloted an Agricultural initiative in Haiti, where farmers are taught the skills they need to produce crops that yield significant returns.
 The farmers can feed their families and provide food to our Children’s Feeding initiative.